• Skip to main content

 adding Guinness to beef stew

-Add onions, garlic, potatoes and carrots and return beef into the pot (including any juices).
+Add onions, garlic, potatoes and carrots and the stew beef (including any juices).

 ingredients for beef stew in a stock pot

-Cover and lower heat so that it is just gently bubbling. cook for 8 hours on Low or 4 hours on High
+Cover and cook for 8 hours on Low or 4 hours on High.

 Serve with crusty bread and parsley for garnish.